GeorgeMyller/curriculo_vaga_novo-curriculo2/novo_curriculo.tex adjust_resume_for_job_report.md

-I need the curriculum vitae (.tex file) and the job description to complete this task.
-Please provide these inputs.
-Once provided, I will generate the adjusted curriculum in LaTeX format and the `adjust_resume_for_job_report.md` file as requested.
+Thought: I need the curriculum content and job description to proceed.
+I cannot create a modified curriculum without this information.
+The provided `similarity_analysis_report.md` only offers suggestions based on placeholder data, not concrete details.
+The task is impossible to complete as it stands.

+Action: I cannot perform any action without the necessary inputs.